 The discovery of a new prion raises the possibility that there are other undiscovered disease-causing prions.
 It also will hopefully lead to treatments for MSA, which currently has no cure.

-Cyagen Biosciences is an innovative biotechnology company that specializes in custom animal models, including humanized mice and rats, DNA vector construction, and virus packaging services.
+Cyagen Biosciences is an innovative biotechnology company that specializes in custom animal models, including transgenic mice, conditional knockout mice and rats, DNA vector construction, and virus packaging services.
 We also offer a comprehensive catalog of stem cell lines, cell culture reagents, and growth factors.

 VectorBuilder is our online DNA vector construction platform designed to make tedious cloning projects obsolete.